 Bulk and household debris, also known as white goods, are collected every Wednesday.
 Bulk items are defined as household furniture, appliances, mattresses, lawn furniture and the like.
 Refrigerators and freezers are accepted, however, the freon must be removed and the doors must be removed and secured to prevent entrapment.
 Electronic waste, concrete blocks or brick and hazardous materials, including oil and paint, must be disposed of by the home owner.
 If you have large items for collection we encourage you to call Town Hall at 843-883-3198 in advance to alert the driver and ensure pickup.
 Landscapers and contractors are required by law to haul away all of their yard debris and construction debris.
 Republic Services and The Town of Sullivan’s Island will not haul it away.

 Charleston County Environmental Management operates single stream recycling collection on Sullivan’s Island every other Wednesday.
 Single stream recycling means that all eligible recyclable materials may be combined in the blue, 95-gallon roll out carts without having to sort the materials.
 Carts must be placed at the curb before pickup begins at 7am.
 Please make sure your cart has 3ft of clearance on all sides and the handles are facing your house.
+Click here to view frequently asked questions about the County recycling program, reporting a missed collection, Charleston County residential collection map, collection schedule and other general recycle program information.

 These items include most types of common glass, plastics, paper and cardboard.
 Cardboard must fit into the roll out cart or be broken down into 3x3 foot pieces and stacked neatly next to the cart.
 Boxes with Styrofoam or other packing materials inside may not be collected.
 For more information on what materials are recyclable or to check your recycling schedule please visit Charleston County Recycling.